tudurom/bsc-thesis/main.typ

 compromised dependencies.
-Even though the distribution media of the software packages can be trusted to not tamper the files they offer—by verifying hashes or digital signatures of known distributors—there is a gap between trusting the source code and trusting the binary files that are later distributed: source code is (relatively) easy to examine and to trust, especially in the context of open-source software @peerreview, yet the result of its compilation is not as easily verifiable.
+Even though the distribution media of the software packages can be trusted to not tamper the files they offer—by verifying hashes or digital signatures of known distributors—there is a gap between trusting the source code and trusting the binary files that are later distributed.
+Source code is (relatively) easy to examine and to trust, especially when it is available in the open @peerreview.
+Yet, once it is compiled, the resulting binary cannot be easily checked for attacks.

 Reproducible builds @reproduciblebuilds allow us to verify that the executable version of a program matches its source code, by ensuring that compiling the source code yields the same results irrespective of the build environment.
-If we get a mismatch in results, either the source code is different—it's not the code we expect—or at least one of the dependencies is different—the environment is not the same.
+If we get a mismatch in results, either the source code is different—it is not the code we expect—or at least one of the dependencies is different—the environment is not the same.
 In this work, I abide by a definition of reproducible builds similar to the one formulated by Lamb & Zacchiroli @reproduciblebuilds: